Ford Ranger pickup - Interior & comfort

 The XLT model adds chrome and body-coloured trim, cruise control, air-conditioning, alloy wheels, automatic wipers, a load-bed liner and an upgraded stereo with a 4.2-inch touchscreen and voice control.

 The Limited model is fairly luxurious, loaded with kit such as dual-zone air-conditioning, rear parking sensors and power-operated leather seats.
 It also has Ford’s SYNC 3 infotainment system with an eight-inch colour screen, which can support Apple CarPlay and Android Auto.
 The Limited is distinguished outside by privacy glass and chrome rear bumpers.
 The distinctive top-of-the-range Wildtrak model adds roof rails, 18-inch alloy wheels, a rear parking camera and sat nav.
+2021 saw the arrival of Wolftrak and Stormtrak limited edition versions.
+The former is based on the XLT trim but with black exterior trim, unique black alloy wheels and extras like sat nav and rear parking sensors.
+Stormtrak also adds black trim to the Wildtrak for a distinctive look.

 The aggressive Raptor gets Performance Blue paint usually reserved for ST models and black exterior trim to give it an even tougher appearance.
 Inside, there’s black full-leather upholstery, plus numerous sporty additions including heavily bolstered front seats and a chunkier steering wheel with magnesium gearshift paddles, plus bespoke dials ahead of the driver.
 Underlining its non-commercial status is the addition of a lockable cover for the load area.